AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ## Limitations {#limitations}

-The search capability in AEM Assets has the following limitations:
+The search capability in Experience Manager Assets has the following limitations:

 * Do not enter a leading space in the search query otherwise the search does not work.
-* AEM may continue to show the search term after you select properties of an asset from searched results and then cancel the search. <!-- (CQ-4273540) -->
+* Experience Manager may continue to show the search term after you select properties of an asset from searched results and then cancel the search. <!-- (CQ-4273540) -->
 * When searching for folders or files and folders, the search results cannot be sorted on any parameter.
-* If you press return without typing anything in Omnisearch bar, AEM returns a list of only files and not folders.
-If you search specifically for folders without using a keyword, AEM does not return any results.
+* If you press return without typing anything in Omnisearch bar, Experience Manager returns a list of only files and not folders.
+If you search specifically for folders without using a keyword, Experience Manager does not return any results.
 * Use the **[!UICONTROL Select All]** option in the upper-right corner of the search page to select the searched assets.
 Experience Manager initially displays 100 assets in card view and 200 assets in list view.
 More assets are loaded as you scroll the search results.
 You can select more assets than the loaded assets.
 The count of the selected assets is displayed in the upper-right corner of the search results page.
 You can operate on the selection, for example, download the selected assets, update metadata properties in bulk for the selected assets, or add the selected assets to a Collection.
 When more assets are selected than displayed, an action is either applied on all selected assets or a dialog displays the number of assets it is applied on.
 To apply an action to the assets that did not load, ensure all assets are explicitly selected.

 Visual search or similarity search has the following limitations:

 * Visual search works best with larger repositories.
 While there is no minimum number of images required for good results, the quality of matches with a few images may not be as good as the matches from a large repository.
-* You cannot change the model or train AEM to find similar images.
+* You cannot change the model or train Experience Manager to find similar images.
 For example, adding or removing smart tags to a few assets does not change the model.
 The assets do get excluded from the visually similar search results.

 Search functionality may have performance limitations in the following scenarios: